cirkwis/gcp-professional-data-eng-certfication/2-Choosing-a-Managed-Database.md

 - **Cloud Bigtable tables are sparse**.
 Empty columns don't take up any space.
 As a result, it often makes sense to create a very large number of columns, even if most columns are empty in most rows.
 - As a best practice, store a maximum of 10 MB in a single cell and 100 MB in a single row

-### Schema efficiency
-- Goal = spread load over multiple nodes
-  - All on one node = 'hotspotting'
+### Choosing a row key
+Start by asking how you'll use the data that you plan to store.
+For example:

+- User information: Do you need quick access to information about connections between users (for example, whether user A follows user B)?
+- User-generated content
+- Time series data

-#### Row key best practices
+#### Types of key
-- Good row keys = distributed load
-  - Reverse domain names (com.linuxacademy.suport)
+- Reverse domain names
-  - String identifiers (mattu)
+- String identifiers
-  - Time stamps (reverse, NOT at front/or only identifer)
+- Timestamps

+#### Multiple values in a single row key
+- Row key prefixes
-- Poor row keys = hotspotting
+- Using row key prefixes for multitenancy

+#### Row keys to avoid
-  - Domaine names (support.linuxacademy.com)
+- Domain names
-  - Sequential ID's
+- Sequential numeric IDs
-  - Timestamps alone/at front
+- Frequently updated identifiers
+- Hashed values

 <table class="tg">
   <tr>